zkmkarlsruhe/serial-button-osc/README.md

 Description
 -----------

-I got a big red button with a USB cable from the Videostudio.
+In ealry 2023, I got a big red button with a USB cable from the ZKM Video Studio.
 Inside the box is a microcontroller which communicates over a serial port and sends a '3' character when the button is pressed.

 This project simply listens for the character and sends an OSC message on a button press.
+The trigger character and OSC message are configurable.
+Additionally, the button can act as a switch and send the on.off value on a change aka act as a switch.

 Dependencies
 ------------